 Tomás has a couple of degrees in biotech, and did his PhD at the Karolinska Institutet on disease mechanisms in premature ageing syndromes.
-He jumped off his postdoc to start Mother when his research in branching morphogenesis suggested that immersive VR could alter mental states in a long-term and positive way.
+He jumped off his postdoc to start-up when his research linked to branching morphogenesis suggested that immersive VR could alter mental states in a long-term and positive way.

-Jenny has over a decade of experience within Stockholm's tech scene, working previously as product owner, full-stack developer, head of online marketing and head of analysing.
-Her broad technical experience and adaptability make her exceptionally well equipped for handling a new area of technology.
+Jenny has over a decade of experience within Stockholm's tech scene, working previously as engineering manager, product owner, full-stack developer, head of online marketing and head of analysing.
+Her broad technical experience, marketing capabilities and adaptability make her exceptionally well equipped for handling a new area of technology.

 Mikael brings his years of experience developing and designing complex computer systems on the Stockholm tech scene.
-His knowledge as a system architect is fundamental to the core of Mother's VR technology.
+His knowledge as a system architect is fundamental to the core of our VR technology.